ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 ----------------

 A dataset example is available for this tutorial.
 If not already done, download the dataset with the following line.
-For more details on this dataset see :ref:One-class segmentation with 2D U-Net<Download dataset>.
+For more details on this dataset see :ref:`One-class segmentation with 2D U-Net<Download dataset>`.

 .. code-block:: bash